 “I must work the works of Him who sent Me while it is day.
 The night is coming when no man can work.”
 (John 9:4)

-The Gospel of John gives us another window into the way Jesus felt about the works God wanted Him to do.
-According to this vision statement of Jesus He knew the reality that He had less than three years to do those works.
+The Gospel of John gives us another window into the way Jesus felt about the work God wanted Him to do.
+According to this vision statement of Jesus He knew the reality that He had less than three years to do His work.

-In 1956 the famous missionary Jim Elliot was speared to death, along with his four colleagues, by the tribal people they were trying to reach with the Gospel.
+In 1956 the famous missionary Jim Elliot and four colleagues were speared to death by the tribal people they were trying to reach with the Gospel.
 Jim was a passionate follower of Jesus Christ.
-About four years before he died, he wrote in his journal, “When it comes time to die, make sure all you have to do is die.”
+About four years before he died, he wrote this in his journal, “When it comes time to die, make sure all you have to do is die.”